Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Problem Formulation

 We consider a fleet of homogeneous UAVs tasked with inspecting a bounded geographic region $A$, partitioned into a finite set of discrete inspection sites $S$.
 The fleet comprises $m$ active UAVs performing inspection tasks and $k$ spare UAVs maintained in a shared pool at a central base.

 Each active UAV follows a pre-computed, energy-aware route visiting a subset of clustered sites, performing a sensing task of fixed duration $t_{\text{scan}}$ at each location.

 All vehicles share identical battery capacity and flight characteristics.
 The usable battery capacity defines a uniform maximum active time $T_{\text{active}}$.
 Once this limit is reached, the UAV must return to base.
+Homogeneity is the worst case for synchronization, since identical capacities and launch times align depletions exactly.
+Heterogeneous platforms desynchronize naturally, which can only relax the buffer requirement rather than violate it.
 The recovery process, which includes return flight, landing, battery recharge, and preparation for relaunch, requires a total time $T_{\text{recovery}}$.
 We define the recovery ratio as

 When an active UAV reaches a withdrawal threshold, it requests a replacement from the spare pool.
 If no spare is available, a spare exhaustion event occurs.
 Charging capacity is assumed unlimited, and the only constraint is the number of flight-ready spares available at the moment a request arrives.
+This is a deliberate isolation choice.
+By holding charger capacity non-binding, the spare inventory becomes the sole capacity constraint, so that failures are attributable to synchronized demand rather than confounded with charger contention.

 The mission objective is to inspect every site in $ S$ exactly once.
 Since the total workload exceeds the endurance of any single UAV, the mission requires $m$ concurrently active vehicles with periodic replacement from the spare pool.
 We now formally define the problem addressed in this work: